Etriti00/Etriti00/README.md

 ## Hi there, I'm Etrit 👋

-## I'm a Software Engineer building the future of AI orchestration and Automation
+## I'm a Software Engineer building the future of AI Orchestration and Automation

 After 7+ years of crafting web applications and leading development teams, I've found my passion at the intersection of elegant code and practical AI solutions.
 Currently architecting AI-powered features while building tools that make complex AI workflows accessible to everyone.